Mortar (masonry): Ordinary Portland cement mortar

 Mortar mixed inside a 5 USgal bucket using clean water and mortar from a bag.

 Ordinary Portland cement mortar, commonly known as OPC mortar or just cement mortar, is created by mixing powdered ordinary Portland cement, fine aggregate and water.

-It was invented in 1794 by Joseph Aspdin and patented on 18 December 1824, largely as a result of efforts to develop stronger mortars.
-It was made popular during the late nineteenth century, and had by 1930 became more popular than lime mortar as construction material.
-The advantages of Portland cement is that it sets hard and quickly, allowing a faster pace of construction.
-Furthermore, fewer skilled workers are required in building a structure with Portland cement.
+It was patented by Joseph Aspdin on 21 October 1824 (British Patent No. 5022), largely as a result of efforts to develop stronger mortars.
+It became popular during the late nineteenth century, and by 1930 had become more popular than lime mortar as a construction material.
+The advantages of Portland cement are that it sets hard and quickly, allowing a faster pace of construction, and fewer skilled workers are required than with lime mortar.

 As a general rule, however, Portland cement should not be used for the repair or repointing of older buildings built in lime mortar, which require the flexibility, softness and breathability of lime if they are to function correctly.

 In the United States and other countries, five standard types of mortar (available as dry pre-mixed products) are generally used for both new construction and repair.
 Strengths of mortar change based on the mix ratio for each type of mortar, which are specified under the ASTM standards.

 These premixed mortar products are designated by one of the five letters, M, S, N, O, and K. Type M mortar is the strongest, and Type K the weakest.

 The mix ratio is always expressed by volume of $\text{Portland cement : lime : sand}$.